marijnh/Eloquent-JavaScript/04_data.md

 // → 1
 ```

-That's a very clear result.
-The phenomenon occurs precisely when
+That's a strong result.
+The phenomenon occurs precisely when Jacques
-Jacques eats ((peanuts)) and fails to brush his teeth.
-If only he
+eats ((peanuts)) and fails to brush his teeth.
+If only he weren't such
-weren't such a slob about dental hygiene, he'd have never even noticed
+a slob about dental hygiene, he'd have never even noticed his
-his affliction.
+affliction.

 Knowing this, Jacques stops eating peanuts altogether and finds that
 his transformations don't come back.